 - a.
-A parent/legal guardian of any student may submit a written request to the Charter School Executive Director, or his or her designee, that: - Requests information regarding how the student's mathematics placement was determined.
-Within five (5) days of receipt, the Charter School Director or designee shall respond in writing to the parent/legal guardian's request by providing the information, including the objective academic measures that the Charter School relied upon in determining the student's mathematics placement. - 2) Requests that the student retake the placement test, in which case the Executive Director or designee will attempt to facilitate the retest within two (2) weeks. - 3) Requests reconsideration of the student's mathematics placement is based on objective academic measures.
-Within five (5) school days of receipt, the Charter School Executive Director or designee shall respond in writing to the parent/legal guardian's request.
-The Executive Director or designee and the student's mathematics teacher must assess the objective academic measures provided by the parent in conjunction with the objective academic measures identified in this policy.
-Based on this assessment, the Executive Director or designee must determine whether the most appropriate mathematics placement for the student is the student's current placement or another placement, in which case the Executive Director shall specify the mathematics course or level recommended for the student.
-The Executive Director or designee response must provide the determination as well as the objective academic measures that the Executive Director or designee relied upon in making that determination. - b.
-Notwithstanding the foregoing, if the Executive Director or designee requires additional time to respond to a parent/legal guardian's request, the Executive Director or designee will provide a written response indicating that additional time is needed.
-In no event shall the Executive Director or designee response time exceed one (1) month. - c.
-If, after reconsideration of the student's mathematics placement by the Executive Director or designee, the parent/legal guardian is dissatisfied with the student's mathematics placement, the parent/legal guardian may choose to sign a voluntary waiver requesting that the student be placed in another mathematics course against the professional recommendation of the Executive Director or designee, acknowledging and accepting responsibility for this placement. - d.
+A parent/legal guardian of any student may submit a written request to the Office of Instruction and department chair, that: - 1) Requests information regarding how the student's mathematics placement was determined.
+Within five (5) days of receipt, the Office of Instruction shall respond in writing to the parent/legal guardian's request by providing the information, including the objective academic measures that the Charter School relied upon in determining the student's mathematics placement. - 2) Requests that the student retake any placement test, in which case the Office of Instruction will attempt to facilitate the retest within two (2) weeks. - 3) Requests reconsideration of the student's mathematics placement based on objective academic measures.
+Within five (5) school days of receipt, the Office of Instruction and the department chair shall respond in writing to the parent/legal guardian's request.
+The Office of Instruction and the department chair and the student's mathematics teacher must assess the objective academic measures provided by the parent in conjunction with the objective academic measures identified in this policy.
+Based on this assessment, the Office of Instruction and the department chair subset of Instruction and the department chair must determine whether the most appropriate mathematics placement for the student is the student's current placement or another placement, in which case the Office of Instruction shall specify the mathematics course or level recommended for the student.
+The Office of Instruction and the department chair relied upon in making that determination. - b.
+Notwithstanding the foregoing, if the Office of Instruction requires additional time to respond to a parent/legal guardian's request, the Office of Instruction will provide a written response indicating that additional time is needed.
+In no event shall the Office of Instruction response time exceed one (1) month. - c.
+If, after reconsideration of the student's mathematics placement by the Office of Instruction and the department chair, the parent/legal guardian is dissatisfied with the student's mathematics placement, the parent/legal guardian may choose to sign a voluntary waiver requesting that the student be placed in another mathematics course against the professional recommendation of the Office of Instruction, acknowledging and accepting responsibility for this placement. - d.
 This recourse does not apply to placement into courses required for graduation.

-CP ALGEBRA 1 A/B Grade Level: 9-12 Course: Full Year Recommended Prerequisite: None Algebra 1 AB involves understanding, writing, solving, and graphing linear and quadratic equations and inequalities, including systems of two linear equations in two unknowns.
+CP ALGEBRA 1 A/B Grade Level: 9-12 Course: Full Year Recommended Prerequisite: None

+Algebra 1 AB involves understanding, writing, solving, and graphing linear and quadratic equations and inequalities, including systems of two linear equations in two unknowns.
 Quadratic equations may be solved by factoring, completing the square, using graphs, or applying the quadratic formula.
 Students will also learn operations on monomial and polynomial expressions.
 Students will learn to interpret and build functions so that they reflect a situation they are modeling.
 Students will be introduced to statistics and probability, learning how to summarize, represent and interpret single and two variable data.
 They learn to solve problems employing all of these techniques, and they extend their mathematical reasoning, including justifying steps in an algebraic procedure and checking algebraic arguments for validity.